amplia-iiot/oda-qa/README.md

 This QA implements a translator of CBOR to see the topic (inside oda/#) and its messages.
 To use it, enter the command:
     mvn test -Dcucumber.options="--tags @translator"

-### QA Connectors

-If you want to run all connectors tests, use the command:

-    mvn verify -Dcucumber.options="--tags @connectors"

-If you want to run only IEC-104 tests, use the command:

-    mvn verify -Dcucumber.options="--tags @iec104"

-If you want to run specific test of IEC-104, use:

-    mvn verify -Dcucumber.options="--tags @<name_of_function>"

-    <name_of_function>:
-        bitstring,
-        interrogate

 ## DEBUG